Golf Tutorials

 Even if we expand the definition to include total distance (carry plus rollout), the number only climbs to around 5-10% of amateur players, and that often requires an ideal combination of firm fairways, favorable wind, and a downhill slope.

 Most golfers remember their single best drive, not their average.
 That one time you nuked one 285 downhill, downwind in the summer gets mentally rounded up and becomes your "normal."
 But averages tell the real story.
-The average male golfer with a handicap between 10 and 20 has a a driving distance closer to 215-220 yards.
+The average male golfer with a handicap between 10 and 20 has a driving distance closer to 215-220 yards.

 How Do You Stack Up?
 Distance by Handicap